jimishol/cholidean-harmony-structure/README.md

 ```
 Then download some nice SoundFont like `FluidR3_GM.sf2`:

-If your repository include them, install
+If your repository includes them, install
 ```
 sudo zypper install fluid-soundfont-gm
 ```
 or take them from https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2 (use “Download raw file”) and place it in project's root.
-There is no need to place sounfonts in project's root in that case.
+There is no need to place soundfonts in project's root in that case.

 ---